Momo8289/Flask-SQLAlchemy-Whoosh/README.md

 # If you want to index a table that  already has entries, use the reindex method
-# It index all entries in the table
+# It will index all entries in the table
 Product.reindex()

 # Use the search method to search a table